POSYDON-code/POSYDON/docs/_source/introduction-acknowledgements/collaborative-team.rst

 - **Jeff Answers\***, *University of Florida*: Core developer focused on coordinating the development MESA grid simulations and the overall POSYDON structure.

-- `Simone Bavera\* <https://www.unige.ch/sciences/astro/evolution/en/members/simone-bavera/>`_, *University of Geneva*: Leading the design and development of POSYDON since its conseption.
+- `Simone Bavera\* <https://www.unige.ch/sciences/astro/evolution/en/members/simone-bavera/>`_, *University of Geneva*: Leading the design and development of POSYDON since its conception.
 Simone uses POSYDON to study the formation mechanism of merging binary black holes, sources of gravitational waves.

 - `Max M. Briel <http://maxbriel.com/>`_, *University of Geneva*.